New York Paid Family Leave Policy and Procedure

 Note: For eligible employees covered by a collective bargaining agreement (“CBA”), please also refer to the applicable CBA for any provisions on family leave.
 Nothing set forth in this Policy shall be construed to impede, infringe, or diminish the rights and benefits afforded under a CBA.
 Should this Policy conflict with any of the provisions of a CBA, the CBA shall prevail.

 Exclusions.
-In accordance with the PFLL, the following employees are ineligible for family leave under this Policy: (a) Faculty (including full-time and part-time faculty); (b) Professional Research Staff; (c) Graduate Employee Adjuncts; and (d) an employee who exercises the option to file a waiver* of family leave benefits where (i) his or her regular employment schedule is 20 hours or more per week, but the employee will not work 26 consecutive weeks, or (ii) his or her regular employment schedule is less than 20 hours per week, and the employee will not work 175 days in a 52 consecutive week period.
+In accordance with the PFLL, the following employees are ineligible for family leave under this Policy: (a) Faculty (including full-time and part-time faculty); (b) Professional Research Staff; (c) Graduate Employee Adjuncts; and (d) an employee who exercises the option to file a waiver* of family leave benefits where (i) their regular employment schedule is 20 hours or more per week, but the employee will not work 26 consecutive weeks, or (ii) their regular employment schedule is less than 20 hours per week, and the employee will not work 175 days in a 52 consecutive week period.

 *Waivers: To request a waiver under subsection (d) above, the employee must complete the waiver request form issued by the New York State Worker’s Compensation Board, which can be accessed in a printable pdf format on the New York State website by clicking here.
 The completed, signed form can be submitted either by mail to PeopleLink Services Center, 105 East 17th Street, 1st Floor, New York, NY 10003, or by email to firstname.lastname@example.org.
 Should you have any issues accessing the form, please contact PeopleLink.